 What subjects do you teach ?

 We help students primarily in the areas of Reading, Writing, Spelling, Comprehension, English and Maths - from Primary to Secondary.
-We offer support for GCSE students in English & Maths and many students also attend for specific help with the Transfer Tests.
+We offer expert courses in Essay Writing, Study Skills and Intelligence Development.
+At appropriate times of the year we offer Getting Ready For School (for the school starters) and exam preparation for Standard, Intermediate & Higher Grade English and Maths.
+Many students attend for specific help with school entrance exams.

 What ages do you teach ?

-Do you tutor exam preparation for the Transfer Tests?
+Do you tutor exam preparation for selective school entrance ?

 How do I know if my child is having trouble with their school work and what can I do about it ?